 Let us help you determine if a spinal injury you or a loved one suffered in an accident may qualify for compensation under a personal injury claim.
-The attorneys at The Khalidi Law Firm have more than 20 years of experience helping injured persons in the Tucson area get the closure they deserve.
+The spinal injury lawyers at The Khalidi Law Firm have more than 20 years of experience helping injured persons in the Tucson area get the closure they deserve.
 We know all too well the upheaval serious injuries cause to daily life, and to prospects for the future.
-If you have suffered injury or lost a loved one as a result of a spinal injury, we can help.
-Contact our Tucson injury lawyers at The Khalidi Law Firm.
+If you have suffered injury or lost a loved one, we can help.
+Contact our Tucson spinal cord injury attorneys at The Khalidi Law Firm.
 You will not pay any fees unless we win your case.